New to Mixpanel?

 Don't see an SDK listed here?
 Post to our Community Ideas page to request support for a new platform.

-api.mixpanel.com/, or Ingestion API, endpoint will ingest events, user information, and group information.
+Mixpanel's Ingestion API collects events, user information, and group information.
 If you send data using the proper JSON format, Mixpanel ingests and displays that data.
 Mixpanel's ingestion capability allows you to track events on any device that is connected to a network.

-Examples include IoT devices, hardware with a network connection (such as a drone with network capabilities), server-side implementations that do not have an SDK, or a server-side implementations that you want more granular control over.
+Examples include IoT devices, hardware with a network connection (such as a drone with network capabilities), server-side implementations that do not have an SDK, or server-side implementations that you want more granular control over.